FIELA/XuYue-Prompt/README_EN.md

 Instead, grasp those tiny but real external responses.
 Every objective feedback from a third party is an anchor and conclusive evidence thrown by the real world.
 It is these pieces of evidence that are enough to penetrate the barrier of emotions and piece together a more complete picture: there, there is no scrutiny or harsh criticism, only a figure gently confirmed by the world.

-This repeatedly confirms a simple yet important fact—**no matter how stormy it is inside, you still deserve a safe relationship and a definite peace.**
+This repeatedly confirms a simple yet important fact—**no matter how stormy it is, you still deserve a safe relationship and a definite peace.**

 ## Features